ARAIDevHub/arai_ai_agents/docs/cli-guide.md

 ---

 ### 5. Start Scheduler
-ARIA includes a **scheduler** that can automatically post content at set intervals:
+ARAI includes a **scheduler** that can automatically post content at set intervals:
 1. When you start the scheduler, you’ll see logs or debug info showing if posting is live or in “test mode.”
 2. The system will queue up any scheduled posts from the currently selected agent (or all agents, depending on your config).